moneytech/LuxCC/README.md

     make install

-Do a quick test
+Do a quick test (run execution tests for the LuxVM target only)

     make test

-Test everything (this may take a while)
+Test everything (run all tests for all targets)

     make fulltest